German election 2025: Sahra Wagenknecht's big test with BSW – DW – 02/10/2025

 German election 2025: Sahra Wagenknecht's big test with BSWFebruary 10, 2025

 The Sahra Wagenknecht Alliance (BSW) will be taking part in its first federal election in February.
-Founded in January 2024, the BSW, made it through the dress rehearsal with flying colors: In last September's elections in the eastern German states of Brandenburg, Saxony, and Thuringia, the BSW took 12%-16% of the vote, eclipsing the socialist Left party from which it drew many of its state and federal parliamentarians.
+Founded in January 2024, the BSW made it through its dress rehearsal with flying colors: In last September's elections in the eastern German states of Brandenburg, Saxony, and Thuringia, the BSW took 12% to16% of the vote, eclipsing the socialist Left party from which it drew many of its state and federal parliamentarians.

-However, recent polls suggest it could fail to reach the 5% threshold.
+However, recent polls suggest it could fail to reach the 5% threshold in the upcoming elections.
 In western Germany, support for the BSW is significantly lower than the east.
 And only around 10 million of Germany's 59 million eligible voters live in the east, less than one-fifth of the electorate.

 Sahra Wagenknecht criticizes the media